araxiaonline/Weekly-Armor-Vendor/README.md

 Adds a Vendor who sells 1 Armor per class and rotates them out weekly.

-The SQL table is created in your "World" folder.
+The SQL table's ( 'black_market_armor_sets' 'black_market_current_set' ) is created in your "World" folder.
 The Lua script for the NPC handles randomly getting the Armor sets and allows players to purchase them for 100 Araxia Tokens.

+One table for all the armor sets and one table for the

 **EXAMPLE OF an Armor Set Insert**